-A rock cairn laid on 8 February 1958 to mark the first Australian National Antarctic Research Expeditions (ANARE) visit to the Larsemann Hills is located at the highest point on Knuckey Island (69°23'12"S, 76°3'55"E) approximately 1.1 km north-west of Stornes.
+A rock cairn laid on 8 February 1958 to mark the first Australian National Antarctic Research Expeditions (ANARE) visit to the Larsemann Hills is located at the highest point on Knuckey Island (69°23'12''S, 76°3'55''E) approximately 1.1 km north-west of Stornes.
 The cairn contains a note listing the names of the landing party.
+A memorial to a vice president of the Chinese Arctic and Antarctic Administration is located on the northern side of the hill at the northernmost tip of the eastern Broknes coast, north of Zhongshan.
+The cement monument contains some of the vice president's ashes.